Declan McKenna: Personal life

-McKenna says he feels very good about being a role model.
+McKenna currently lives in Brighton.
+He says he feels very good about being a role model.
 At first, he said he also struggled to understand both the criticism and praise he received, but has been able to be more mature and more analytical about both.
 He is a vegan and supports Tottenham Hotspur F.C.

 Sexual orientation

 After adopting a somewhat glam rock visual style for his live performances (which included use of eye makeup and glitter), McKenna addressed questions about his sexuality with Attitude magazine by declining to label himself, saying, "I'm young.
 I'm here to be experimented with" and that he was "learning about a lot of things".
 In a second interview with Attitude in May 2020, McKenna said of his sexuality he "couldn't put a label on it" but that pansexual may come close, stating "I would never have really said my sexuality is restricted to any gender or anything ...
-I might call it pansexual, depending on who I’m talking to.
+I might call it pansexual, depending on who I'm talking to.
 I struggle to imagine it in any other way."
-He has a girlfriend, who is the topic of his 2021 single "My House".
+He has had a girlfriend since 2017, who is the topic of his 2021 single "My House".

 Political views

 McKenna acknowledges that he is seen as a "political" or "protest" singer.
 He does not see himself as someone "leading the conversation" but rather as a person singing about things his peers are already talking about.
 For much of his initial work, McKenna said he tried to find inspiration for lyrics and topics in his private life.
 He felt his own life to be so uneventful, however, that he turned to political and social issues which he felt needed to be discussed.
 For his second album, however, McKenna feels that he has had so much happen that he can draw on more personal experiences for his lyrics.

 McKenna performed at Labour Live, a music festival organised by the Labour Party, in June 2018.
 He voted for the Labour Party in the 2019 general election.

-In July 2020, he signed an open letter to the UK Equalities minister Liz Truss calling for a ban on all forms of LGBT+ conversion therapy.
+In July 2020, he signed an open letter to the then-UK Equalities minister Liz Truss calling for a ban on all forms of LGBT+ conversion therapy.